 What Is Natural Makeup?

-Natural makeup is a simpler approach of makeup that focuses on key areas – skin, eyes, and lips – using fewer products to enhance your best features rather than covering everything.
+Natural makeup is a simpler approach to makeup that focuses on key areas – skin, eyes, and lips – using fewer products to enhance your best features rather than covering everything.
 It’s all about applying makeup that looks like you’re not wearing anything.
 This look directly goes against the typical “Instagram” beauty looks bold brows, full coverage foundation, winged liner, contouring, etc. Instead, this natural makeup look is something more subtle and low-key.
 And it has some benefits that include less time, less product, and simpler techniques.
 It’s an excellent option for casual days, lazy mornings, or when you’re running behind schedule.
 Keep scrolling to read my step-by-step guide to getting that French natural makeup look.

 9 Steps To Achieve That French Natural Makeup Look